carsten-riedel/BlackBytesBox.Routed.RequestFilters/source/BlackBytesBox.Routed.RequestFilters/BlackBytesBox.Routed.RequestFilters/AddPackageFiles/README.md

 A collection of configurable middleware filters for ASP.NET Core applications.
 This library provides a set of reusable request filters that can be easily integrated into your web application's middleware pipeline.

-## Overview

-BlackBytesBox.Routed.RequestFilters contains various middleware filters that can be configured to handle HTTP requests in your ASP.NET Core applications.
-These filters can be used to implement common functionality such as request validation, transformation, and routing customization.

 ## Available Filters

 - **RemoteIPFilteringMiddleware**: Filters requests based on remote IP address.
 Whitelist takes precedence - if matched, request is allowed; otherwise, checks blacklist.